sgonzalez/SwiftGenetics/README.md

 ### Dependencies

 There are no external dependencies, yeehaw!
 On macOS, you can get off the ground running.
-Linux should be supported out-of-the-box too, but I haven't tested it, so feel free to let me know if something doesn't work right.
+Linux is supported out-of-the-box too!

 ## Citing